-The most famous work of Japanese literature and the world's first novel—The Tale of Genji was written a thousand years ago and is one of the enduring classics of world literature.
+The most famous work of Japanese literature and the world's first novel—written a thousand years ago and one of the enduring classics of world literature.

 This version by Kencho Suematsu was the first-ever translation in English.
 Condensed, it's a quarter length of the unabridged text, making it perfect for readers with limited time.